RESEARCH

 After having spent 10 years studying verbal and non-verbal aspects of human communication through microanalysis of videotaped data (starting as a graduate student) I began to bring my knowledge of human conversation to the design of computational systems.
 I directed the team that implemented the very first ECA as NSF visiting faculty at the University of Pennsylvania, in the Center for Human Modeling and Simulation, working with their faculty and graduate students.
 Previously professional animators manually synthesized conversational behaviors for animated figures based on their intuitions, and they "hard-wired" facial expressions and gestures.
 Although the intuitions of such animation artists are excellent, and hard-wiring is a satisfactory approach to regular animation, their approach cannot be extended to the generation of these behaviors in systems running independently of a human designer.
 My work introduced the first rule-governed, autonomous generation of verbal and non-verbal conversational behaviors in animated characters.
 Secondly, previous conversational interfaces or dialogue systems concentrated on the content of the conversation -- the statements and questions that advance the discourse.
 My work introduced for the first time a conversational agent capable of generating and understanding both those propositional components and synchronized interactional components such as back-channel speech, gestures and facial expressions.
 These interactional components are crucial to the construction of what I have called the 'conversational envelope'.
 In the work that my students and I carried out when I became faculty at the MIT Media Lab, we concentrated on expanding the range of conversational phenomena and nonverbal behaviors that the ECAs could handle, as well as exploring the use of ECAs as interfaces -- as avatars for graphical chat, companions in health care, peers for learning -- and the porting of ECAs to various devices.

-In our current work on Embodied Conversational Agents at the ArticuLab at Carnegie Mellon University, we are investigating more complex social phenomena, and how they relate to conversational devices and nonverbal behavior, with an eye towards improving the relationship between people and their virtual partners.
+In our current work on Embodied Conversational Agents at the ArticuLab at Carnegie Mellon University and at Inria Paris, we are investigating more complex social phenomena, and how they relate to conversational devices and nonverbal behavior, with an eye towards improving the relationship between people and their virtual partners.
 Thus, in one project my students and I are pursuing research into the relationship between dialogue and rapport, and in turn between rapport and improved learning.
 Specifically, we have collected a corpus of video and audio data from junior highschool students engaging in peer tutoring over a period of weeks.
 These data have allowed us to look at how rapport is built among young people of this age, how friends navigate the power relationship inherent in peer tutoring (check my publications for some surprise results on the role of insults!), and how to use machine learning to automatically predict the friendship status of a dyad based on their verbal and nonverbal behavior.
 In turn, these results are allowing us to build a new kind of agent architecture - one that can assess and affect the longterm relationship status between human and system collaborators on a task.

 Technology to Listen to Children